 4. You’ve taken on too many responsibilities

 Why?
-Usually, we fill our lives with pointless or excessive commitments because we’re trying to escape from something, whether that is ourselves, our past or some kind of emotion that haunts us like grief, emptiness, or anger.
+Usually, we fill our lives with pointless or excessive commitments because we’re trying to escape from something, whether that is our pain, our insecurities, our past, our traumas, or some kind of buried emotion that haunts us like grief, emptiness, or anger.

 If you’re feeling trapped, closely examine your life.
 Have you bitten off more than you can chew?
 Why?
 And furthermore, what can you do to decrease your workload?

 5. Soul loss and lack of life purpose

 Probably the biggest reason why many of us undergo the excruciating feeling of being trapped is soul loss.